 Hypoglycemic drugs, taken orally, are sometimes prescribed for diabetic individuals to help stimulate natural body production of insulin.
 If the condition can be controlled by the use of oral medication and diet, then an individual may be qualified under the present rule.
-CMV drivers who do not meet the Federal diabetes standard may call (703) 448-3094 for an application for a diabetes exemption.
+CMV drivers who do not meet the Federal diabetes standard may call (202) 366-1790 for an application for a diabetes exemption.

-(See Conference Report on Diabetic Disorders and Commercial Drivers and Insulin-Using Commercial Motor Vehicle Drivers at: http://www.fmcsa.dot.gov/rulesregs/medreports.htm)
+(See Conference Report on Diabetic Disorders and Commercial Drivers and Insulin-Using Commercial Motor Vehicle Drivers at:

-Cardiovascular Condition §391.41(b)(4)
+Cardiovascular Condition

+§391.41(b)(4)